Select Page

 The Jasper and Newton County Continuum of Care (MO-602) is issuing this notice to inform all applicants that lawsuits have been filed at the national level challenging elements of the FY2025 Continuum of Care (CoC) Program Competition.
 These legal actions are directed at HUD’s issuance and administration of the FY2025 CoC NOFO.
 Therefore, this may affect HUD’s administration of the competition, including the acceptance, review, or award of CoC applications.
 Additional litigation may also emerge during the competition period.

-The MO-602 CoC is proceeding with the local competition in accordance with the FY2025 CoC NOFO (FR-6900-N-25) and current HUD guidance.
+The MO-602 CoC is withdrawing the local competition in accordance with the FY2025 CoC NOFO (FR-6900-N-25) based on new guidance provided on January 9, 2026.
 However, applicants are hereby advised that all aspects of the local competition—including application review, project ranking, and inclusion in the final Consolidated Application—may be subject to change based on the outcomes of active or future litigation, judicial rulings, or directives from HUD.

 This statement serves as formal notification that the MO-602 CoC may be required to amend, suspend, or terminate components of the local process in response to external legal or regulatory developments.
 The CoC will communicate any such changes promptly to all parties who have applied.